LIPS-scheme/lips/docs/blog/2024-03-03-lips-history.md

 It all started in February 2018 when I've written the first version of a Lisp interpreter.
 You can still see the code on [CodePen](https://codepen.io/jcubic/pen/gvvzdp).
 Then I moved the [development to GitHub](https://github.com/jcubic/lips) and named the project LIPS.
 The first release (version 0.2.0) is marked as Mar 2018.

 The reason why I created another lisp in JavaScript was because I wanted to have an Emacs in browser that would have a real lisp inside.
 That's why LIPS had dynamic scope as an option.
 GNU Emacs use Elisp that for a long time had dynamic scope.
 So I was planing to emulate that.

 At the beginning it was Lisp based on Scheme, but at one point after version [0.20.1 dated as Jul 1, 2020](https://github.com/jcubic/lips/releases/tag/0.20.1), I've started adding features on devel branch and decided that I want a full Scheme implementation.
 But it turns out that there were way too many breaking changes to release the next version.
-So I decided that I will release it as beta-1.0.
-Since then, LIPS keep introducing new Beta versions.
+So I decided that I will release it as 1.0-beta.
+Since then, LIPS keeps introducing new Beta versions.
 You can see the [latest release on GitHub](https://github.com/jcubic/lips/releases).

 ## Future of LIPS